Jump to:Page Content

 What Did You Do All Day?
 Mothers and Child Educational Outcomes (with T. Andrabi, Pomona, and J.Das, DECRG World Bank), Journal of Human Resources.Vol.
 47(4): 873-912, 2012.

-The Madrassa Controversy: The Story Does Not Fit The Facts (with J. Das, DECRG World Bank) Shahzad Bashir and Robert Crews, ed.
+The Madrassa Controversy: The Story Does Not Fit the Facts (with T. Andrabi, Pomona, and J. Das, DECRG World Bank).
+Shahzad Bashir and Robert Crews, ed.
 Under the Drones: Modern Lives in Afghanistan-Pakistan Borderlands, Harvard University Press.
 June 2011.